united-manufacturing-hub/backup/README.md

  - All Grafana dashboards
  - The current Helm values for the united-manufacturing-hub chart
  - All timescale tables used by the united-manufacturing-hub chart
+ - Settings of the Management Console Companion (configmap, secret, statefulset)

 We do *NOT* back up: